 BTW – what proves that Stayers are afraid of commitment?

-They keep picking Leavers who are deeply unavailable, physically or emotionally, so they can avoid letting anyone get too close to their WIC.
+They keep is : they keep picking Leavers who are deeply unavailable, physically or emotionally, so they can avoid letting anyone get too close to their WIC.
 Just because they get married doesn’t mean they’re capable of actual intimacy!

-This core conflict is unresolved as long as our WIC has a high level of anxiety, which is old FoA terror not discharged (by deep emotional release work) AND an weak or missing Loving Inner Parent to replace the cruel Bad Voice (the UNIT).
+This core conflict goes unresolved as long as our WIC has a high level of anxiety, which is old FoA terror not discharged (by deep emotional release work) AND a weak or missing Loving Inner Parent to replace the cruel Bad Voice (the UNIT).

 NEXT: Bs & ACoAs (Part 4)